Ryu (Street Fighter): In Street Fighter games

 Ryu debuted in the first Street Fighter as the primary playable character, with his best friend, rival, and sparring partner Ken Masters serving as the second player's character.
 Both compete to test their strength against the tournament's champion, Sagat.
 His next appearance was in 1991's Street Fighter II.
 Set several years after Ryu defeated Sagat in the first tournament, Ryu participates in a second tournament.
 In his ending in the game, Ryu wins the tournament but does not stay for the ceremony, already seeking his next challenge.
 The Ultra Street Fighter II: The Final Challengers version of the game added Evil Ryu as a hidden character although the narrative does not explore this take on Ryu.

-Ryus backstory, along with those of other Street Fighter characters, would be explored in the subsequent Street Fighter Alpha prequel series.
+Ryu's backstory, along with those of other Street Fighter characters, would be explored in the subsequent Street Fighter Alpha prequel series.
 The first game, Street Fighter Alpha: Warriors' Dreams (1995), features Ryu confronting Sagat as his last opponent in a rematch following their first game.
 Street Fighter Alpha 2 (1996) depicts Ryu on a quest to confront Akuma, his master's brother and enemy.
 After their match, Akuma reveals that Ryu possesses the "Evil Intent" (殺意の波動, Satsui no Hadō) within him, the same power Akuma uses.

 In the Street Fighter Alpha series, there is an alternative selectable version of Ryu known as "Evil Ryu".
 Like Akuma, Ryu takes this form when succumbing to the evil intent and becomes more violent.
 It was not until the international versions of the game, Street Fighter Alpha 2, that Evil Ryu was introduced as a playable secret character.
-Evil Ryu was originally introduced in a 1996 Street Fighter Zero manga series by Masahiko Nakahira and later adapted in the Street Fighter canon by Capcom.
+Evil Ryu was originally introduced in a 1996 Street Fighter Zero manga series by Masahiko Nakahira; the character was later adapted in the Street Fighter canon by Capcom.
 In Street Fighter Alpha 3 (1998), a man named M. Bison seeks Ryu to use him as his next host body.
 The two clash and Ryu emerges victorious, causing Bison to retreat.
 If Evil Ryu is used, he clashes with Akuma to decide who is the strongest user of Dark Hadou.